 Evidence suggests that AD is associated with the following:

 Older age.
 According to estimates for 2010, there were 4.7 million Americans ≥ 65 years of age with AD, with that rate projected to rise to 13.8 million by 2050.

 Family history.
 Risk is inversely proportional to the age of onset in a first-degree relative.

 Genetics.
 Certain genetic abnormalities (particularly with the presenilin and amyloid precursor protein genes) place some individuals at high risk of early onset AD.
 However, these represent only a small fraction of cases.
 More commonly, late onset AD is associated with certain subtypes of apo E4, among other genes.
 Trisomy 21 is also associated with increased risk.

 Overweight.
-Obesity has been shown to be an independent risk factor for development of AD.
+Obesity before age 65 has been shown to be an independent risk factor for development of AD.,

 Hypertension, declining blood pressure over time, cerebrovascular and cardiovascular disease, diabetes, smoking, and persistently elevated alcohol use.
 All these factors are associated with cerebral atrophy.
 Excess body weight may exacerbate these factors or lead to cerebral atrophy directly.

 Brain trauma.
 A history of traumatic brain injury may be associated with development of AD.